How to run Legion Timewalking dungeons and the Mage Tower, now live

-The long-awaited Legion Timewalking, which includes some unique Timewalking activities that you’ll only find during Legion Timewalking, finally comes to World of Warcraft next week.
+The long-awaited Legion Timewalking, which includes some unique Timewalking activities that you’ll only find during Legion Timewalking, finally comes to World of Warcraft today.
 During the initial event, the usual six Legion dungeons will be available through Dungeon Finder, but there are also Mythic+ difficulties of these six dungeons, as well as the solo-challenge of the Mage Tower with new rewards.

 But with this new iteration of Timewalking comes new questions.
 What dungeons are in the Legion Timewalking?
 How does one run a Mythic+?
 And how does the Mage Tower work?
 Let’s run down the details of Legion Timewalking.